tessercat/daoistic-book/blog/affirmation/content.md

 失義而後禮

 When the righteous
-nurse grievance
+have a legitimate grievance
-and deepen division,
+but incite violence,
-when prophets
+when visionaries
-preach glory
+dream of glory
-and pander to fools,
+but make stupid decisions,
 that's when moral authority
 lies in faith, not grievance,
 in reason, not glory.